 Linux systems that are configured to autoinstall packages may not be configured to autoreboot (it may be desirable to time this manually).
-This check will enable alerts to be fired in the case where reboots are not performed in a timely manner.
+This check enables alerts to be fired in the case where reboots are not performed in a timely manner.

 To install the Reboot Required check on your host: